salmomascarenhas/text-to-speech/README.md

 $ npm start
 ```

-Open localhost on PORT 5000 to see the apliccation.
+Open localhost on PORT 5000 to see the application.